LinaMaudlej/BF-linux/README.md

 Firstly, we will install the OFED and rshim drivers in the host.
 [Mellanox OFED - is a Mellanox tested and packaged version of OFED and supports two interconnect types using the same RDMA (remote DMA) and kernel bypass APIs called OFED verbs – InfiniBand and Ethernet.]
 Secondly, we will install OFED + Ubuntu in the BF.
 Thirdly, we will set the configuration of the BF (Separated mode vs Embedded mode).
-Finally, we will our OFED with one example with RDMA and another with OFED examples.
+Finally, we will test our OFED with one RDMA example and another with OFED examples.